Key Takeaway

 Injection Site Reactions

 The most commonly reported side effect.
 Patients may notice redness, mild swelling, itching, or a small bump at the injection site.
-This is a local immune response to the subcutaneous injection itself and is not unique to sermorelin.
+This is a local immune response to the subcutaneous injection itself and isn't unique to sermorelin.
 Rotating injection sites and ensuring proper technique can reduce the frequency and severity of these reactions.

 Facial Flushing